Donald Butler: Arizona Cardinals

 On July 27, 2016, Butler was signed by the Arizona Cardinals.
 On September 3, 2016, he was released by the Cardinals.

 Miami Dolphins

 On September 13, 2016, Butler was signed by the Dolphins.

 NFL statistics

 Personal life

 Butler studied business and construction management at the University of Washington.
 After retiring in 2017, he returned to complete his studies, graduating in 2018.
 His mom, Janet Rice, has been in the housing and finance industries for a number of years.
 Her career path spurred his interest in the business side of construction and real estate development.
-Butler is currently pursuing his masters degree in real estate at Georgetown University.
+Butler completed his master's degree in real estate at Georgetown University in 2022.